rmruss2022/Client-Server-GPT-Convo/README.md

 <pre>
   curl -X POST -H "Content-Type: application/json" -d '{"message": "What fictional or non-fictional location would you travel to first?
 Who would you take along and why?
 Reason why and have a discussion about it and limit your response to three sentences."}' http://localhost:5000/start_conversation
 </pre>

+Edit the prompts in chat-client.py for your own use cases!

   Enjoy overdrafting your OpenAI account! 😄 ctrl-c the terminal windows when you have had enough of the conversation.
 View the history in your history folder.